CAS IN 299

 Hours per week of work: 6-10

-Posting: The CAS Office of the Dean is the center point of the College of Arts & Sciences administrative functions.
-The Office coordinates and manages College affairs – guiding planning, leading College initiatives, setting College policies, directing College communications; managing College events and meetings hosted by the Dean; convening the CAS leadership team (the Associate Deans and their staff); liaising on the College’s behalf with the Provost’s Office and Central Administration; and serving as a conduit of information between central offices and CAS faculty and staff.
+Posting: The CAS Office of the Dean is the center point of the College of Arts & Sciences’ administrative functions.
+The Office coordinates and manages College affairs – guiding strategic planning, leading College initiatives, setting College policies, directing College communications, managing College events and meetings hosted by the Dean, convening the CAS leadership team (the Associate Deans and their staff), liaising on the College’s behalf with the Provost’s Office and Central Administration, and serving as a conduit of information between central offices and CAS faculty and staff.

-The Office is seeking one intern for the spring semester.
-There are a range of projects that the intern will support – some highlights are outlined below:
+The Office is seeking one intern for the fall semester.
+There are a range of projects that the intern will support.
+Some highlights are outlined below:

 - Event planning and management assistance for a wide variety of events, including lectures, conferences, and socials